Journalism training providing a thorough grounding in key principles, priorities and practices.

-- The techniques for writing press releases, conducting interviews and proof reading.
+- Techniques for writing press releases, conducting interviews and proof reading.

 - The role of style and structure and how to improve it.

-Journalism is ideal for anyone who is new to journalism or has to carry out journalistic tasks as part of their work.
-As well as developing and refining your journalistic talent, you’ll pick up a wide range pf invaluable hints and tips.
+As well as developing and refining your journalistic talent, you’ll pick up a wide range of invaluable hints and tips.

 Journalism courses are hosted by Robert Bullard, a seasoned journalist and instructor who has built up a rich knowledge base from years of exposure to the front line of journalism for both local and national newspapers.